WaxArsatia/auctores-discord-bot/README.md

 - **🛡️ Safe**: Protects 50% of coins when stolen.
 Costs 10% of current balance.
 - **💂 Bodyguard**: Complete protection from theft.
 Costs 30% of current balance.
-- **🔐 Lockpick**: Permanent +15% steal success chance.
+- **🔐 Lockpick**: +15% steal success chance.
 Costs 50% of current balance.

 ### Item Details

 - Safe and Bodyguard last for 3 hours and are one-time use when triggered
-- Lockpick is permanent but cannot be stacked or purchased again
+- Lockpick lasts for 15 minutes and is consumed on successful steal
+- Lockpick has a 4-hour cooldown between purchases
 - Item costs scale with your current balance
 - Protection items expire after 3 hours if not triggered